 The Company: Dad’s Garage Theatre Company is a rare breed in Atlanta’s theater scene.
 Not only is this one of the city’s go-to improvisational theater companies, but it is also a source for humorous scripted productions, like the bold and riotous “Merry %#!*ing Christmas.”
 This group draws big-name comedians like bees to honey; in fact, the opening performances in its new location (a former church in Atlanta’s Old Fourth Ward) featured Colin Mochrie of “Whose Line Is It Anyway?” fame.
 Aside from its celebrity guest appearances (like Aisha Tyler of “Archer” and Scott Adsit of “30 Rock”), the group’s regular cast members are a talented bunch, displaying flexibility as both quick-witted improvisers and skilled scripted actors.

 The Company: In 1996, a hardware store in the Atlanta suburb of Lawrenceville was transformed into Aurora Theatre.
-This small group is the only professional theater company in Gwinnett, which makes it a local treasure.
+This group is now the largest professional theater company in Gwinnett, which makes it a local treasure.
 Perhaps more than any other company in Atlanta, Aurora features productions that are diverse in terms of culture, content, and format.
-The 2015/16 season, for instance, was comprised of a Stephen Sondheim musical (“Into the Woods”), a Spanish-language play (“Divorciadas, Evangélicas y Vegetarianas”) and local play co-produced with Horizon Theatre (“Vanya and Sonia and Masha and Spike”).
-Lest we forget about local recognition, Aurora has amassed 25 Suzi Bass Awards since its inception.
+The 2015/16 season, for instance, was comprised of a Stephen Sondheim musical (“Into the Woods”), a Spanish-language play (“Divorciadas, Evangélicas y Vegetarianas”), and local play co-produced with Horizon Theatre (“Vanya and Sonia and Masha and Spike”).
+Lest we forget about local recognition, Aurora has amassed 45 Suzi Bass Awards since its inception.